 - If the charges are not paid, the information will not be provided.

 On receipt of your request, we must make a decision within 30 days.
 This time period may be extended by 15 days where the Act requires us to consult with third parties.
 Where a decision is made to refuse or defer access, you will be notified in writing of the reasons for the refusal and the procedures available to appeal the decision.

-If a Freedom of Information request is denied, the applicant can appeal against the decision.
+If a FOI request is denied, the applicant can appeal against the decision.
 Appeals must be lodged within 28 days of the issue of the response by Council and should be addressed to:

 PO Box 24274